MOClim/climate-data-analysis/python/week03_timeseries2_pattern_analysis/day05_timeseries2.md

 ---

-## Exercise: Make an x-y plot of the ocean temperature anomaly
+## Exercise: Make an x-y plot of the atmospheric CO2

 ---